EricWardner/ECE281_Lab2/README.md

 Ultimately both the addition and subtraction tests were sucessfull.
 The self checking testbench appeared to work in testing all values.

+The overflow did not work completely it only detected overflow when the addition of two negative numbers yielded a positive

 #####Documentation
 http://www.seas.upenn.edu/~ese171/vhdl/VHDLTestbench.pdf - referenced for help with the looping testbench http://www.cs.uregina.ca/Links/class-info/301/multiplexer/lecture.html - referenced for multiplexer implementation